DanielMusau/DanielMusau/README.md

 <h1 align="center">Hi there 👋, I am Daniel Musau</h1>

-**I am a student from the Jomo Kenyatta University of Agriculture and Technology with a degree in Computer Science My coursework included classes in software engineering, algorithms and data structures, and artificial intelligence.
+**I am a recent graduate from the Jomo Kenyatta University of Agriculture and Technology with a degree in Computer Science My coursework included classes in software engineering, algorithms and data structures, and artificial intelligence.
 I am passionate about using technology to solve real-world problems and hope to pursue a career in software development.**

 - 🔭 I’m currently working on **an AirBnB clone**
-- 🌱 I’m currently learning **on fundamentals about software engineering.**
+- 🌱 I’m currently learning **Elixir and Phoenix Framework**
 - 👯 I’m looking to collaborate on **open source Python projects**
 - 💬 Ask me about **Python, OOP**
 - 📫 How to reach me: **danielmusau.dm19@gmail.com**